zackhitch/Computer-Architecture-One/LS8-SPEC.md

 1. Disable further interrupts.
 2. Clear the bit in the IS register.
-3. The PC is pushed on the stack.
+3. The `PC` register is pushed on the stack.
+4. The `FL` register is pushed on the stack.
-4. Registers R0-R7 are pushed on the stack in that order.
+5. Registers R0-R6 are pushed on the stack in that order.
-5. The address (_vector_ in interrupt terminology) of the appropriate handler is looked up from the interrupt vector table.
+6. The address (_vector_ in interrupt terminology) of the appropriate handler is looked up from the interrupt vector table.
-6. Set the PC is set to the handler address.
+7. Set the PC is set to the handler address.

 While an interrupt is being serviced (between the handler being called and the `IRET`), further interrupts are disabled.